diffpy/diffpy.pdffit2/README.rst

 REQUIREMENTS
 ------------------------------------------------------------------------

-diffpy.pdffit2 requires Python 2.6 or 2.7 and the following external
+diffpy.pdffit2 requires Python 2.7 and the following external software:
-software:

 * ``setuptools`` - software distribution tools for Python
 * ``python-dev`` - header files for interfacing Python with C